 Pawtucket is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Rhode Island.
 With a population of 75,066 people and 21 constituent neighborhoods, Pawtucket is the fourth largest community in Rhode Island.
 Pawtucket has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Also of interest is that Pawtucket has more people living here who work in computers and math than 95% of the places in the US.

 Pawtucket is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The most common language spoken in Pawtucket is English.
 Other important languages spoken here include Spanish and Portuguese.